gearkim0614/GT_Trader_iOS/README.md

 # GT_Trader_iOS
-First attempt at iOS app made in 2 days, please excuse the bad code.
+First attempt at iOS app using Swift made in 2 days, please excuse the bad code.